yuangan/yuangan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate in Computer Vision at Zhejiang University, where I'm fortunate to work with Prof. [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN&oi=ao).
+I'm a Project Assistant Professor in [Prof. Harada](https://www.mi.t.u-tokyo.ac.jp/harada/)'s Lab, RCAST at UTokyo.
 My passion lies in developing the next generation of virtual humans and ensuring the security of the generated content.
-Before my PhD, I earned my Bachelor's and Master's degrees in Computer Science from Nanjing University.
-Now, as I'm wrapping up my doctorate, I'm eager to join a collaborative team as a postdoc and contribute to the development of human-centric AI.
+Prior to this, I obtained my Ph.D. degree in Zhejiang University under the supervision of [Prof. Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN&oi=ao).
+I also received my Bachelor's and Master's degrees in Computer Science from Nanjing University.

 <br />